mpalash/aliakbarmehta/pages/cv.md

 :   *Guest Speaker*: **The Politics of Curating**, Platform for Feminist Leadership, UrbanApa (online)

 2022
-:   *Artist talk*: **Burn All the Books that call you the unknown: Radical Archives**, Party Office b2b Fadescha, documenta fifteen, Kassel, DE
+:   *Artist talk*: **Burn all the books that call you the unknown: Radical Archives**, Party Office b2b Fadescha, documenta fifteen, Kassel, DE

 2022
 :   *Panelist*: **How to work together – tools and practices for transgressional collective work**, Stop Hatred Now!
 Festival, UrbanApa, Helsinki (online)